FTM/N Top Surgery & Post-operative Scar Massage

 - Improve scar elasticity and break up excess collagen

-- It can gently smooth the tissue along the incision line, getting the tissue to form next to the incision instead of across it
+- Gently smooth the tissue along the incision line, getting the tissue to form next to the incision instead of across it

-- When combined with topicals, it can be a good way to keep the scar tissue hydrated
+- When combined with topical creams or oils, such as a silicone scar gel, it can be a good way to keep the scar tissue hydrated

-Instructions on How to Massage Your FTM/N Top Surgery Scars
+Instructions on How to Massage Your Surgical Scars

 Step 2: Gently rub the surrounding skin in a circular motion to keep your scar flexible and unrestricting.
 You can do this up to 3 times a day for 5 minutes at a time.